Quick Facts | Answer |

 Can the Landlord Charge for Replacing the Carpet in California?

 In California, landlords can charge for replacing the carpet if it is damaged beyond ordinary wear and tear.
 However, California law requires that landlords can only charge for the remaining useful life of furnishings.
-At the end of a ten-year tenancy, a tenant cannot be charged for a carpet expected to last eight years despite the level of damage.
+At the end of a tenancy, a tenant cannot be charged for the full cost of carpeting that has run its useful life, no matter the level of damage.

 A tenant damages a nine-year-old carpet beyond repair that would cost $1,500 to replace and had an estimated useful life of ten years.
 The tenant can only be charged $150 to replace the carpet, which is the value of the one remaining year of use.